International Mastocytosis and Mast Cell Diseases Awareness Day is held annually on 20 October.

 If you’d like a photo of your Awareness Day activity included on this worldwide site, please email it to firstname.lastname@example.org for TAMS to submit to the international group.
 (PLEASE NOTE: please be sure to get signed photo permissions from everyone in the picture.)

 The awareness day slogan, “Connecting to Change the Future – Our Future,” was born out of our aim to connect people around the world.
-It speaks to the many scientific connections that researchers make during
+It speaks to the many scientific connections that researchers make during study, the personal connections patients make to support each other, and the professional connections that physicians make to offer the best care possible.

 The awareness day logo was intentionally crafted to include both “mastocytosis” and “mast cell diseases” in the same size font, for equal representation.
-The mast cell icon depicted
+The mast cell icon depicted has “receptors” and seems to be spilling its contents during degranulation.
+The colour purple was chosen to represent the colour of the stain that researchers use in their slides.

 The awareness day ribbon has dots to represent the spots/hives/rashes that many mast cell patients deal with.